CheesySteve/first-one/lab6/readme.md

 #### Executive Summary
+This week we will be learning about internet architechture, HTML5 and CSS, and URLs and file paths.
+These components are important, not only for those working towards a web development career, but everyone to have a basic understanding of how the internet works.
 #### Internet Architecture
 ###### Internet Protocol
 IP addresses are the numbers assigned to computer network interfaces.
 The difference between IPv4 and IPv6 is that IPv4 is 32 bit and uses a numeric address, while the IPv6 is 128 bit and uses hexadecimal address.